Microlocal Morse theory of wrapped Fukaya categories: Sheaf categories

 \begin{theorem} The functor $\Lambda \mapsto \Sh_\Lambda(M)^c$ is a microlocal Morse theatre in the sense of Definition \ref{microlocalmorsetheatre}, which casts the co-representatives of the microstalk functors at smooth points of $\Lambda$ as the Morse characters. \end{theorem}

-\begin{proof} The most obvious functor $\Lambda \to Sh_\Lambda(M)$ is the one which carries \emph{inclusions} $\Lambda \subseteq \Lambda'$ to \emph{inclusions} $\Sh_\Lambda(M)\hookrightarrow\Sh_{\Lambda'}(M)$; note that this is in fact a strict diagram of categories (as all are simply full subcategories of $\Sh(M)$) and takes values in the category whose objects are large dg categories and whose morphisms are continuous and co-continuous.
-Passing to left adjoints and taking compact objects (a left adjoint of a co-continuous functor preserves compact objects), we obtain a functor $\Lambda\mapsto\Sh_\Lambda(M)^c$.
+\begin{proof} The most obvious functor $\Lambda \to \Sh_\Lambda(M)$ is the one which carries \emph{inclusions} $\Lambda \subseteq \Lambda'$ to \emph{inclusions} $\Sh_\Lambda(M)\hookrightarrow\Sh_{\Lambda'}(M)$; note that this is in fact a strict diagram of categories (as all are simply full subcategories of $\Sh(M)$) and takes values in the category whose objects are large dg categories and whose morphisms are continuous and co-continuous functors.
+Passing to left adjoints and taking compact objects (see Corollary \ref{compactsheafstopremoval}), we obtain a microlocal Morse pre-theatre $\Lambda\mapsto\Sh_\Lambda(M)^c$.

 For triangulations $\SSS$, the functors